 The club is an awesome group for learning to sail and socializing with other like minded sailing enthusiasts.
 I’ve gone from being pretty green to “Skipper” status in the club: I can take out any of the clubs sixteen boats whenever I’d like.
 In return, I help other new sailors and join the club in maintenance days on top of a very reasonable membership free.
 It’s been great, and I look forward to many more summers spent sailing with them.

 In the meantime, I’ve been enjoying a few adventures on my own.
-A couple of Fridays ago, I took Amy and Jake out on a C-Scow, a larger scow that I hadn’t previously skippered.
+A couple of Fridays ago, I took a couple friends out on a C-Scow, a larger scow that I hadn’t previously skippered.
 I’d sailed the smaller MC-Scow many times, and this didn’t seem fundamentally different.

 A large gust came along pretty soon after that, and before they knew what was happening, the boat was on its side.
 I checked to make sure everyone was OK, and then reassured them that things were fine and that this happens from time to time.
 I’d done several capsize drills with the club, and I knew what to do in general.
 Unfortunately, I didn’t know what to do specifically for a scow.
 The capsize drills were all done on Catalina Capri 16.5s.
 The C-Scow is a different beast, and after a few attempts to right her, it was clear that I just didn’t know how.